ada-ac2/swap-meet/README.md

 ### Wave 5

-In Wave 5 we will create three additional modules with three additional classes:
+In Wave 5 we will create three additional modules with three additional classes and add a new method `get_by_category` to `Vendor`.

+Our new modules should be defined as follows:
 - `Clothing`
   - Has an attribute `category` that is `"Clothing"`
   - Its stringify method returns `"The finest clothing you could wear."`